MCAds/Website/readme.md

-## McAds Website, written in PHP with Laravel.
+## MCAds Website, written in PHP with Laravel.